vkola-lab/tmi2022/README.md

 # A deep learning based graph-transformer for whole slide image classification

 # Introduction
-This repository contains a PyTorch implementation of a deep learning based graph-transformer for whole slide image classification.
-We propose a Graph-Transformer (GT) network that fuses a graph representation of a Wholse Slide Image (WSI) and a transformer that can generate WSI-level predictions in a computationally efficient fashion.
+This repository contains a PyTorch implementation of a deep learning based graph-transformer for whole slide image (WSI) classification.
+We propose a Graph-Transformer (GT) network that fuses a graph representation of a WSI and a transformer that can generate WSI-level predictions in a computationally efficient fashion.

 <p align="center">
 <img src="https://github.com/vkola-lab/graphCAM/blob/main/figures/framework.jpg" width="70%" height="70%">